 In bed I cut words…

-For about a year I tore/cut and collected words and images from weekend newspapers.
+For about a year (between April 2022 and April 2023) I tore/cut and collected words and images from weekend newspapers.
 While lying or sitting up in bed I collated these, as well as images of the shadow puppetry era, into collages.
 The spontaneously created ‘illustrated poems’ were an intuitive response to my thoughts on life in care.
 What is Home.

 This activity like all my other art also became extinct due to the deterioration in my hands and brain.
 However.
-A year after making the last collage many are now being compiled for a limited edition (free) book.
+A year after making the last collage many were compiled for a limited edition (free) book.
+Published October 2024.
 Designed in close collaboration with David Murphy of Red Heaven Design in Lismore.
 My home town.
-Throughout the book there will be written contributions by some extraordinary people.
-More about this when ‘In bed I cut words’ is being released but here a few snippets of contributions:
+Throughout the book there are written contributions by some extraordinary people.
+More about the book see ‘In bed I cut words’ .

 Thank you for joining me on my journey through life and I hope you’ll enjoy exploring my website and blog.